DOI-USGS/cdi-software-tutorials-2025/git-basics/pages/prereq.md

 ## Potential Issues

+TODO: Note - this may be a more advanced topic that we don't need to get into for this tutorial

 Line endings differ between Windows and Mac or Linux systems and this can cause merge issues.
 GitHub has a page documenting how to handle line endings on different systems and, if necessary, how to normalize line endings in an existing repository: